 Step 3

-Select "Sign digitally", read(!) and confirm the message dialog with OK and follow the instructions accordingly:
+Select ‘Sign digitally’, read(!) and confirm the information dialogue with OK and follow the instructions accordingly:

 Step 1

-When you have Word open, go to Insert and then to Signature Line.
+When you have opened Word, go to Insert and then to Signature line.

 Step 2